-I’m sure that you or someone you know will turn on the radio or the TV when they are leaving a pet alone in the house.
-I bet you’ve also wondered if this is really effective, or if we, as humans, do it because it gives us a little peace of mind.
+I’m sure that you or someone you know will turn on the radio or the TV when leaving a pet alone in the house.
+I bet you’ve also wondered if this is effective or if we, as humans, do it because it gives us a little peace of mind.
 We have a tendency to project onto our pets and assume that they will like what we like.
 Some pet parents assume that if they like Mozart, their dog will like Mozart or, if they like rock music, they say their dog prefers rock we all.

 Pets loving watching tv just as much as humans do!
-Having the TV on helps alleviate separation anxiety, improving your pet’s state of mind when they are home alone.
+Having the TV helps alleviate separation anxiety, improving your pets’ state of mind when they are home alone.
 TV seems to be more effective with dogs than cats.
-According to the Alpha Dog Blog, dogs prefer watching other dogs on TV.
+According to The Bark, dogs notice and understand when another dog is shown on TV!
 They also respond positively to sounds of praise, happy human voices, and squeaking toys.
 There is now a TV channel with 24/7 programming called DogTV!
-And for our feline friends, there are interactive videos and DVDs for cats called “Meowvies” that can be found all over the internet!
+There are interactive videos and DVDs for our feline friends for cats named “Meowvies” that can be found all over the internet!

 Please keep in mind that while music and TV are great to use to help us take care of our pets, they should not be used as substitutes for other important activities, such as playtime or cuddle time.
 TV and music can be a wonderful addition to your pet’s healthy, well-balanced life!

 Need help getting your dog out for a walk?
 Check out our Dog Walking page, and have one of our pet care specialists take your pup out for some fun in the sun!